cloud-gov/cg-site/_kbarticlespages/dependabot-with-pages.md

 ## Where to locate and configure the dependabot.yml file

 The best way to take advantage of Dependabot while not getting overwhelmed by the amount of PRs opened is to override the default behavior by customizing the dependabot.yml file which is located in the .github folder of the repository.
-You can either create it manually or have it be automatically generated when enabling Dependabot version updates.
+You can either create it manually or have it automatically generated when enabling Dependabot version updates.

 There are certain conditions which can be set in your dependabot.yml file which will help reduce noise and cut down the amount of open PRs in your repository.
 The conditions that we will focus on specifically are as follows: